-Open to Sphinx composers, the call aims to eliminate obstacles that composers often face, whether they are younger artists without access to funding or faculty members who are limited to the resources within their university community.
-It will link selected artists with multiple performances and the opportunity to record a fully funded album with a GRAMMY-winning producer on Navona Records and distributed through Naxos.
+Open to Black and Latinx composers, the call aims to eliminate obstacles that composers often face, whether they are younger artists without access to funding or faculty members who are limited to the resources within their university community.
+It will link selected artists with multiple performances and the opportunity to record a fully funded album with a GRAMMY-winning audio team on Navona Records and distributed through Naxos.

 Mesa has long participated in programs with Sphinx, including the Sphinx Virtuosi touring ensemble and Sphinx Performing Academy, or “SPA,” in which he teaches cello to high schoolers through Juilliard.
 He was also awarded First Prize in the 2016 Sphinx Competition.

 Mesa says Sphinx is a unique and exciting organization, whose founding mission was put in place over 20 years ago, making it a platform that boosts Latinx and Black artists in classical music.
 It provides multiple avenues for musicians to apply for grants, competitions, and major prize money.

 The organization, for example, hosts Sphinx Connect each winter in Detroit, attended by 800 to 1,000 musicians who are able to attend panels and workshops as well as participate in “Sphinx Tank,” in which artists have the opportunity to present their project to investors.